You Have Insurance Coverage From Your Job. Do You Still Need Your Own?

 Some employers provide medical insurance to their employees.
 This is referred to as group medical insurance.
 Like your personal medical insurance, it may cover your costs of treatment, surgery and hospitalisation.

 Your coverage benefits may depend on your employee seniority.
-As a more senior employee, you may enjoy better benefits, such as a higher annual claim limit or coverage that extends to your spouse and children as well.
+As a more senior employee, you may enjoy better benefits.
+These may include higher annual claim limit or coverage that extends to your spouse and children as well.

 Why you shouldn’t rely on employee medical insurance